lukamiletic95/papers/Trees clustering.md

 </div>
 <br/><br/>

 The main culprit behind the overhead problem is - the graph.
 Graph can contain cycles.
-Since the network is modeled via a graph, with its links being bidirectional, a client's transaction can travel through the network using different paths, only to finally reach the same destination multiple times.
+Since the network is modeled via a graph, with its links being bidirectional, a client's transaction could travel through the network using different paths, only to finally reach the same destination multiple times.
 To avoid that, a non-cyclical unidirectional data structure can be used - the tree.

 If nodes within the cluster were to be connected in a tree-like scheme, it would result in each node receiving the message only once.
 However, two questions arise: